-At Chapel Hill Family and Cosmetic Dentistry, we offer custom sports mouthguards and nightguards made of special plastic, molded to fit the exact shape and contour of your teeth.
-They can be made for children and adults to wear during sports or at night to prevent teeth clenching and grinding.
-These mouthguards cannot be used interchangeably, as they are crafted differently for different uses.
-However, both sports mouthguards and nightguards are general dental treatments that can help protect teeth from further damage.
-Learn more about why each mouthguard is important to the teeth and gums below:
+At Chapel Hill Family and Cosmetic Dentistry, we offer custom sports mouthguards and night guards.
+We make them from special plastic, and mold them to fit the exact shape and contour of your teeth.
+Your dentist can make them for children and adults to wear during sports or at night to prevent teeth clenching and grinding.

 Creating a Mouthguard

 Fitting a custom mouthguard requires a visit to our Chapel Hill dental office for dental impressions.
 These will be sent to a lab for the fabrication of your custom-fit mouthguard.
 Once the mouthguard is complete, Dr. James Furgurson will ensure that the mouthguard fits against your teeth and does not slip.
 A properly fitting mouthguard ensures that your teeth and gums are protected from TMJ pressure or contact sports.

 Custom Mouthguards FAQs

 Why is a custom sports mouthguard better for your teeth?

 A custom sports mouthguard is made specifically to fit your teeth and mouth.
 This means it will properly remain in place and provide the very best protection for your teeth.
 A custom-fitted sports mouthguard can save you from experiencing a dental emergency and thousands of dollars.

 How long will it take to get receive my mouthguard?

 The mouthguard fabrication process will take about two weeks and two trips to our dental office.
 At your first appointment, we will take several impressions of your teeth and send them to the dental lab for fabrication.
 In about two weeks, you will return to our office where you will try on your new custom mouthguard for a proper fit.